apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

 Note: There are no changes required in config.cmake as the CMSIS-NN APIs corresponding to the operators are hard coded.
 The testing infrastructure links them to the CMSIS-NN library.
 Execution of the networks works similar to what has been described in [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11).

-For more complex operations, CMSIS-NN structures will need to be used.
-For this purpose, `tir_to_runtime` will be used to extend the existing C Codegen and produce C code with the appropriate headers and calling patterns.
-Please refer to the [Additional Target Hooks] (https://github.com/apache/tvm-rfcs/pull/10).
+Once the entire infrastructure for CMSIS-NN mapping is in place using softmax API, we will add more complex operations such as depthwise convolution and pooling gradually to both the graph partitioning and code generation infrastructure.

 # Testing

 As we introduce the operators, we will keep on adding individual unit tests.
 Once the operator support is partially completed, we will start adding network tests.
 We are planning to use [Arm® Corestone™-300 Fixed Virtual Platform] (https://developer.arm.com/ip-products/subsystem/corstone/corstone-300) to run these tests in the CI.
 Reference: [Arm Ethos-U Integration] (https://github.com/apache/tvm-rfcs/pull/11/files).
+There will be two kinds of checks a unit test would provide: one around the correctness of the partitioned function and the other around validity of the output from corstone-300 against native TVM output.

-In its absence, tests to check the correctness of *tir* can be added.
+In case the above infrastructure is not available, we can test the correctness of *tir* in the unit tests.

 # Drawbacks